 For many years, my reaction to the presence of any one of the three was to get “angry”—or at least “upset.”
 Then I realized that this response served only to make an already stressful and unpleasant situation worse.
 So I began making a conscious effort to respond to “delay, difficulty, or annoyance” differently.
 Sometimes the best I could do was “tolerate” their presence.
 But I kept at it and, with practice, I became better able to “accept” them open-heartedly as an inevitable part of life.

 Second, I noticed that being patient gave rise to a feeling of equanimity—a calmness of mind that makes it easier to ride life’s ups and downs without being tossed about like a boat in a storm.
 Seeing the correlation between patience and enhanced self-compassion and equanimity convinced me of the value of this practice.
 I thought, “Hmm.
 Less suffering and stress, coupled with more calm acceptance of life as it is…sounds good.”
 Here’s how I recommend that you undertake the practice of patience.
-(Note: This is an approach to transforming thoughts and emotions that I set out more fully in my book, How to Wake Up: A Buddhist-Inspired Guide to Navigating Joy and Sorrow and How to Live Well with Chronic Pain and Illness: A Mindful Guide)
+(Note: This is an approach to transforming thoughts and emotions that I set out more fully in my books, How to Wake Up: A Buddhist-Inspired Guide to Navigating Joy and Sorrow and How to Live Well with Chronic Pain and Illness: A Mindful Guide)

 1. Recognize that impatience has arisen.

 This may not be easy at first.
 When things aren’t going our way (for example, we’re stuck in traffic), we tend to think that the cause of our impatience is external to us—what’s going out “out there.”
 But, of course, the cause is what’s going on in our own minds—that is, our response to whatever circumstances we’re facing.
 So start by setting the intention to watch for impatience arising in your own mind as a response to not getting what you want right away.